 The Nashville Palace has a very large dance floor as well as live music, great DJs, great food, and more.

-They also offer experienced line dance instructors that help you stay in the know with what is happening with line dancing and bring along all the newcomers as well.
+They also offer experienced line dance instructors that help you stay in the know about what is happening with line dancing and bring along all the newcomers as well.

 Dance lessons at the Nashville Palace take place on Saturday Nights from 7:30-8:30.
 The organizers invite people to learn how to line dance and country dance with their practiced professionals such as “The Nashville Palace Angels.”
 The charge is $7 and it’s undeniably a great class to get some good country dance experience.